UI & UX design agency

-I use Amazon too.
-This is a super successful product.
-Amazon is one of the richest companies in the world.
+I use Amazon too – a super successful product and one of the wealthiest companies in the world.
 It would be naive to criticize their design, but I think they could look better: be more human, take care of people and at the same time be a successful business.
-I think even Google handles that much better now.
+I guess even Google handles that much better now.

 At the interview, I can ask a designer a direct question: “The project from your portfolio, it was a year ago.
 So what would you do differently if you were asked to do this project today?”

 Even experienced designers often lose the sense of what they do, because they sometimes are just carried away by their work.
-I guess it’s just a part of human nature.
+I guess it’s only a part of human nature.

-All designers want to completely redo everything other designers did.
+All designers want to redo everything other designers did.
 How to beat this unhealthy passion?

 Measure everything.
 We can measure every change using metrics, roll the product out only if the metrics grow, and optimize only local parts.
-I think that a method of a “concept car” is a good way for this: there is some vision of what a perfect bright future might look like for a product.
+I think that a method of a “concept car” is the right way for this: there is some vision of what a perfect bright future might look like for a product.

-And then a team might take small steps in the direction of this concept vision, allowing themselves to even squander sometimes.
+And then a team might take small steps in the direction of this concept vision, allowing themselves even to squander sometimes.
 “Okay, we’ll lose a bit here, but we have a bright future ahead.
 It unlocks a lot of doors for us, so we’ll keep going there.”
-Some kind of balance, so to speak.
+Some balance.

-Feature prioritization is an art form, really.
+Feature prioritization is an art form.
 I do not like it when people are rigid and try to develop an algorithm to it.
-I think, that our own sense of value, what people ask of us, our strategy and what competitors do — all should boil together by itself producing its own unified meaning.
+I think that our sense of value, what people ask of us, our strategy and what competitors do — all should boil together by itself producing its unified meaning.

 It seems to me that people who say they never look at competitors are either hypocritical or lie to themselves to a certain degree.

-We have a certain position — a content designer.
-This is a person who specializes in words: comes up with the right titles and writes clear good texts.
-This is a word design.
+We have a particular position — a content designer.
+That is a person who specializes in words: comes up with the right titles and writes plain good texts.
+That is a word design.

 A good content designer thinks like a designer.
 One should see the entire product as a whole, clearly understand its place in the context of the whole complex system.
 A content designer understands how to call things, how to refer to them and how to make it all clear and understandable to people through the means of text.